Database Management 1

 This course provides the foundational knowledge of database systems and their implementation with elementary programming skills.
 The course covers both the theoretical content and the practical implementation of database requirements for organisations.
 It presents the basics of information storage and management, from the conceptual modelling of an organisation’s data requirements using the relational model, through to the implementation of these requirements with tools such as SQL and techniques such as normalisation.
 It also addresses the practical issues of security and concurrency in data transactions.
 It introduces elementary programming techniques.

-|Faculty||Faculty of Science and Information Technology|
+|Faculty||Faculty of Engineering and Built Environment|

 |Assumed Knowledge||Desktop computer competency as prescribed by the International Computer Driving Licence.
 (See Australian Computer Society at http://www.icdl.com.au/ )|

-|Timetable||2014 Course Timetables for INFO6001|
+|Timetable||2017 Course Timetables for INFO6001|